CodeCraftsmanSandeep/ML-Movie-Recommender-System/README.md

     - Based on interests of user
     - Example: Based on history if A and B has high similarity, then if A watched something new then the new stuff can be recommended to B
 3) Hybrid

+## Machine Learning (ML) 🤖
+- Feature engineering in ML
+    - **Feature Extraction**
+        - Transforming arbitary / raw data into numerical features, so that ML can be used.
+        - To capture useful information in a way that models can understand better.
+        - We can convert text into vectors using:
+            1. Bag of Words (BoW) model
+            2. TF-IDF
+            2. Word2Vec
+    - **Feature Selection**
+        - Choosing useful features.
+        - Because there could be lot of unnnessary (or) irrelevant features, so you will have to choose relavant ones.

 ### This Project
 This repo builds **Content Based Movie Recommender System** using Machine Learning, which is cool😎!!
 The techniques used in here, can be used else where from document retreival to ecommerce development, from search engine to social media content.